antholol/anthololsLittleFunctions/README.md

-heres some small subroutines that ive made
+heres some small functions that ive made